Exclusive investigation – Part 1 of our independent review into the Johnny Depp libel trial

 Fresh evidence that has not been considered

-The evidence from the bodycam footage taken just 15-minutes after the alleged incident ratifies the testimony of the LAPD officers that the allegations and events alleged during the evening of 21st May 2016 are entirely spurious.
+The evidence from the bodycam footage was taken by the next two officers on the scene, who arrived within two-hours of the first 911 call.
+The never before seen footage ratifies the testimony of the LAPD officers Saenz and Hadden that the allegations and events alleged during the evening of 21st May 2016 are entirely spurious.

 “I accept her evidence of the nature of the assaults he committed against her.
 They must have been terrifying.
 I accept that Mr. Depp put her in fear of her life” Nicol J stated.

 JD repudiated the allegations and findings, citing that:

 “The surreal judgment of the court in the U.K will not change my fight to tell the truth and I confirm that I plan to appeal.

 “My resolve remains strong and I intended to prove that the allegations against me are false.
 My life and career will not be defined by this moment in time.”

 JD was refused permission to appeal in the Court of Appeal in March 2021,with the Court of Appeal citing that the hearing before Nicol J was “full and fair” and that the Judge “gave thorough reasons for his conclusions which have not been shown even arguably to be vitiated by any error of approach or mistake of law”.

 JD was also refused the right to adduce fresh evidence to prove his case, which, in our opinion, in itself, defies the right to a full and fair trial.
 The fresh evidence needs to be adjudicated upon and in fact, pursuant to the Civil Procedure Rules “CPR” 3.1(7) fresh evidence that could make a material difference to the outcome of the judgment provides grounds from which to set aside that judgment and order a retrial of the issues.